 Air Rifle Reviews

 Gamo is a solid name in air rifles and they deliver with the Magnum.
-This rifle is available in either .177 or .22 caliber, so you can pick whichever suits your fancy.
-Or get both, why not?
+This rifle is available in either .177 or .22 caliber, so you can pick whichever meets your specific air rifle needs best.

 It’s engineered to deliver high velocity with a quiet discharge and low vibration.
 In .177 cal you’ll be sending rounds down range at an impressive 1,640 fps which is nearly as good as many low caliber powder rimfire firearms.

 - Available in .177 or .22 Cal pellet

 - 1650 fps / 1300 fps

 - Gamo 3-9×40 AO scope included